mariakyoroghlyan/php-website-1/README.md

-# AmberCapital
+# Website with PHP

-AmberCapital is a web application built with [CodeIgniter 4](https://codeigniter.com/) PHP framework.
+This application built with [CodeIgniter 4](https://codeigniter.com/) PHP framework.

 ## Project Structure